-- 109 Crawford County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Crawford County residents saw KU Medical Center health care providers 177 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - Via Christi Health in Pittsburg is a member of the Midwest Cancer Alliance, a network of hospitals, physicians groups and cancer support and patient advocacy organizations bringing cancer research, care and professional support together to advance the quality and reach of cancer care, prevention, early detection and survivorship in the Heartland.

 - MCA's Behavioral Health Therapist helps members support the psychological well-being of cancer patients from the first day of diagnosis through survivorship.
 In FY15, 584 Kansans used these services at MCA sites, including Crawford County.

 - 178 Crawford County residents took part in MCA outreach cancer screenings in FY15.

 - KU Medical Center providers and case managers travel to outreach sites in Pittsburg every six to eight weeks to serve the needs of HIV-positive individuals living in rural Kansas.